ivoras/MembarTest/README.md

 	movl	$777, %eax
 	xchgl	12(%esp), %eax

 So, it uses `xchgl`, which is [documented](http://www.fermimn.gov.it/linux/quarta/x86/xchg.htm) to behave "if a memory operand is involved, BUS LOCK is asserted for the duration of the exchange".
 A bus lock, [Intel says](http://www.cs.cmu.edu/~410-f10/doc/Intel_Reordering_318147.pdf) in the context of "Intel 64 memory ordering", means "In a multiprocessor system, locked instructions have a total order," where the wording "total order" means the pipelines are blown and caches are committed immediately.
-It acts as a memory fence.
+It acts as a memory fence (note that by itself, the word "atomic" does not imply a memory fence!)

 Now, this is on x86, so the compiler will not do anything special for reads, but that's ok.
 I think this is a fair test of the theory at hand.
 So, I'm going to find some code and test how it behaves with the two variants.

 ## The benchmark

-I've chosen square matrix multiplication code with 1 MB matrices (i.e. 3 of them are involved in the operation).
+I've chosen square matrix multiplication code with 1 MB matrices (i.e. 3 of those are involved in the operation).
 The main part of the algorithm is this loop:

 	for (c = 0; c < m; c++) {
 	  for (d = 0; d < q; d++) {